composer/composer/doc/05-repositories.md

-The file above declares that acme/foo and acme/bar can be found in this repository, by loading the file referenced by `providers-url`, replacing `%name%` by the package name and `%hash%` by the sha256 field.
+The file above declares that acme/foo and acme/bar can be found in this repository, by loading the file referenced by `providers-url`, replacing `%package%` by the package name and `%hash%` by the sha256 field.
 Those files themselves just contain package definitions as described [above](#packages).

 This field is optional.
 You probably don't need it for your own custom